 Furthermore, in 2010 IFRS 9 'Financial Instruments' was issued, which was initially effective as of 2013.
 However in July 2011 the International Accounting Standards Board tentatively decided to postpone the mandatory application of IFRS 9 until 2015.
-This standard is not yet endorsed by the EU and, therefore, is not yet part of IFRS-EU.
-Implementation of IFRS 9 - if and when endorsed by the EU - may have a significant impact on equity and/or result of ING Belgium SA/NV.
+This standard is not yet endorsed by the EU and, therefore, not yet part of IFRS-EU.